Christine-Lei/Emotionally-Aware-Image-Caption-Generation/README.md

 - **Optimizer**: Adam with a learning rate of 0.01.
 - **Loss Function**: Binary cross-entropy with logits, ideal for multilabel classification.

-## Predictions on COCO
-- 'COCO Prediction + Sampling.ipynb'
-Using the trained teacher model to infer emotion probabilities for the COCO dataset, setting thresholds to refine and focus on predominant emotions per image.

 ## Fine-tuning
 The student model, pre-trained on COCO, is fine-tuned on the Scoratis dataset to enhance its specificity in emotion recognition by leveraging learned features from a large-scale generic dataset.

 ## Results and Discussion
 Detailed analysis of model performance, including accuracy metrics and discussions on the effectiveness of the teacher-student model architecture in multimodal emotion recognition.